-Palivizumab (Synagis®) is a recombinant humanized mouse immunoglobulin monoclonal antibody which provides passive immunity against respiratory syncytial virus (RSV).
+Palivizumab (Synagis[®]) is a recombinant humanized monoclonal antibody with anti-respiratory syncytial virus (RSV).

 FDA Approved Indication(s)

 Synagis is indicated for the prevention of serious lower respiratory tract disease caused by RSV in pediatric patients:

 - With a history of premature birth (less than or equal to 35 weeks gestational age) and who are 6 months of age or younger at the beginning of RSV season; - With bronchopulmonary dysplasia (BPD) that required medical treatment within the previous 6 months and who are 24 months of age or younger at the beginning of RSV season; - With hemodynamically significant congenital heart disease and who are 24 months of age or younger at the beginning of RSV season.